drop2jyoti/Estimation-of-Obesity-Levels/README.md

 - **Class 5: Obesity Type II**
 - **Class 6: Obesity Type III**

-There are 16 features in the data set, which have been renmaed for readability.
-The features include the following :
+There are 16 features in the data set, which have been renamed for readability:

       - Gender
       - Age
       - Height
       - Weight
       - Family_History   (whether there is family history of obesity)
-      - High_Cal_Foods_Frequently  (does the individual consume high calorie foods frequently)
+      - High_Cal_Foods_Frequently   (frequency of consumption of high calorie foods)
       - Freq_Veg  (number of servings of vegetables per day)
       - Num_Meals (number of main meals consumed per day)
       - Snacking  (frequency of snacking)